 This sticker from the German post office, declaring the machine as being RF-certified for operation in Germany, seems to indicate that this computer spent some time in Deutschland.
 How it got back to America is a question for the ages.

-Update: From looking at other pictures and videos of PC-8300s, it seems they all have the German post office sticker on them, as well as the cardboard “RF shielding” around the ROM0/ROM1 sockets.
+Update: From looking at other pictures and videos of PC-8300s, it seems they all have the German post office sticker on them (the post office is their equivalent of our CRTC/FCC), as well as the cardboard “RF shielding” around the ROM0/ROM1 sockets.

 And yes, before someone asks, as a Japanese computer, it does use JIS screws to hold itself together.
 That Vessel set is going to make itself useful once again.